 At two weeks there were no DVTs or thrombotic disease in the prophylaxis groups.
 Also, the evolution of the main respiratory symptoms was significantly better in the prophylaxis groups (p<0.05).
 No patients went to ITU: 4 out of 36 patients in the comparative group went briefly to hospitals.
 In subjects using LMWH 1 went to hospital as in the defibrotide group.
 None was put in ventilation.
-D-dimer values were fluctuating and not usable to define the presence of a thrombotic condition.
-This aspect is under further evaluation.

-No significant side effects were observed.
+D-dimer values were fluctuating and not usable to define a thrombotic condition.
+No side effects were observed.